chaseruskin/ground-station/motion0x01.md

 To write in HDL requires a drastically different form of thinking in comparison to writing in programming languages.
 Programming languages are _compiled_ into a set of instructions that execute sequentially.
 HDL does not naturally translate to this logic, rather they are more so a circuit diagram translated into text that becomes _synthesized_ into a series of digital logic gates.
 Even though HDL does not fall under the domain of "software programming languages", they are similar under one key point:

-> HDL is a code.
-One writes text with intent in a particular style for their thoughts to be translated into some form of output.
+* HDL is a code.
+One writes text with intent in a formalized style for their thoughts to be translated into some form of output.

 This single key point brings HDL development under the branch of engineering coined "software engineering".